Particular/docs.particular.net/nservicebus/messaging/transactions.md

 ## Avoiding partial updates

-In this mode there is a risk of partial updates since one handler might succeed in updating business data while other wouldn't.
+In this mode there is a risk of partial updates since one handler might succeed in updating business data while another handler fails.
 To avoid this configure NServiceBus to wrap all handlers in a `TransactionScope` that will act as a unit of work and make sure that there is no partial updates.
 Use following code to enable a wrapping scope:

 snippet:TransactionsWrapHandlersExecutionInATransactionScope